vanikanoria/portfolio/README.md

 As an Engineering Entrepreneurship Fellow, I worked with teammates Ashley Cousin, Caleb Gupta, and David Bakalov to develop a product and market strategy, and financial and operations plan for biodegradable soil sensors developed by Penn researchers.

  ![Soil Sensors Business Plan](docs/assets/SLIDES12_AgriVue.jpg)

-<a href="https://docs.google.com/presentation/d/1LCqmTNJ7ml7fCio8PndM6OE5DTvxfYXaJ7hTeSNl6aE/edit?usp=drive_link" target="_blank">Link to slide deck</a>
+<a href="https://docs.google.com/presentation/d/1LCqmTNJ7ml7fCio8PndM6OE5DTvxfYXaJ7hTeSNl6aE/edit?usp=drive_link" target="_blank" rel="noopener noreferrer">Link to slide deck</a>

 * Consulting Fortune 500 Insurance Company on Integrating AR/VR into their Value Chain to Improve Efficiency